This post was originally published February 2, 2021.

 Switching up the copy and the photos makes a big difference if you’re going to send more than one email about the same offer.

 But just a reminder: your subscribers are busy.
 So it’s probably not realistic to send 1 email and expect it to have the same impact as sending more.
-You just don’t want to overwhelm your list if they’re not used to getting regular emails from you (you don’t want them to unsubscribe!), but a couple emails isn’t enough to be annoying.
+You just don’t want to overwhelm your list if they’re not used to getting regular emails from you (you don’t want them to unsubscribe!), but a handful of touches isn’t enough to be annoying.

 Sometimes the best thing you can do for your brand is to get back to the basics.